MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 _This is the starting level for a new or untried process.
 As with all 100 level characteristics, practices may be somewhat effective, but they don"t take advantage of the power of the platform, nor do they take into account the multiple use cases which exist in even the smallest and simplest organization.
 Typically, they are undocumented and in a state of dynamic change, tending to be driven in an ad hoc, uncontrolled and reactive manner by users or events.
 This provides a chaotic or unstable environment for the processes._

-The customization and development continuum is poorly understood, unmanages and chaotic.
+The customization and development continuum is poorly understood, unmanaged and chaotic.
 Staff are frustrated with poor functionality but have no mechanism for requesting or implementing change.
 Development is characterized by _build to live_

 **Initial level**** Customization and Development** characteristics include: